OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 1. Stop **opennebula-scheduler** to stop planning deployment of VMs.
 2. Stop **opennebula-fireedge** to disable GUI access to users.
-3. Stop **openenbula-flow** to disable unattended multi-VM optations.
+3. Stop **openenbula-flow** to disable unattended multi-VM options.
 4. Check and wait until there are no active operations with VMs and images.
 5. Stop **opennebula** and rest services.